AdobeDocs/analytics.en/help/analyze/report-builder/report-builder-setup.md

 ## Log in to Report Builder

-After you install the Report Builder for Excel Add-in for your operating platform or browser, follow these steps to log in to Report Builder.
+After you have installed the Report Builder for Excel Add-in for your operating platform or browser, follow these steps to log in to Report Builder.

 1. Open an Excel workbook.